Zheng Jie: 2008: Wimbledon semifinal

 She donated her prize money from the tournament and spent time helping the victims and post-reconstruction effort of the 12 May earthquake that killed nearly 70,000 people and left five to ten million homeless in her home province Sichuan.
 She did the same with her French Open prize money earlier in the year.

 In August 2008, Zheng competed for China in both singles and doubles at the Beijing Olympics.
-In the singles portion, Zheng made it to the third round before losing to sixth-seeded Dinara Safina of Russia, who eventually won the singles silver medal.
-Zheng had better results in doubles with her partner Yan Zi, where they were seeded eighth.
-After losing in the semifinals to the fourth-seeded Spanish team of Medina Garrigues and Ruano Pascual for a spot in the gold medal final, they won the bronze medal match against the Ukrainian sisters team of Alona and Kateryna Bondarenko.
-This was the second Olympics tennis medal ever won by China.
+In the singles portion, Zheng made it to the third round, before losing to sixth-seeded Dinara Safina of Russia, who eventually won the silver medal.
+Zheng had better results in doubles with her partner Yan Zi.
+Seeded eighth, they won the bronze medal match against the Ukrainian sisters team of Alona and Kateryna Bondarenko, after losing in the semifinals to the fourth-seeded Spanish team of Medina Garrigues and Ruano Pascual.
+This was the second Olympic tennis medal ever won by China.

 After the Olympics, Zheng entered the US Open.
-She advanced to the third round, before losing a tight match to second-seeded Jelena Janković.
+She advanced to the third round, losing there a tight match to second-seeded Jelena Janković.

 She then was seeded third in the Tier III Guangzhou International held in September and made it to the semifinals, before losing to top-seeded Vera Zvonareva.

 Ranked world No. 30, Zheng returned in September to Beijing for the China Open Tier-II tournament.
 She advanced to the semifinals, before losing to world No. 7 and fourth-seeded Svetlana Kuznetsova.
 Based on her strong China Open performance, Zheng became Asia's highest ranked women's singles player at world No. 26, her highest to-date career WTA singles ranking.
 Later, on 20 October, she reached world No. 23.